wp-slimstat/wp-slimstat/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38
 Tags: chart, analytics, visitors, users, spy, shortstat, tracking, reports, seo, referers, analyze, wassup, geolocation, online users, spider, tracker, pageviews, world map, stats, maxmind, flot, stalker, statistics, google+, monitor, seo
 Requires at least: 3.1
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 3.1
+Stable tag: 3.2

 == Description ==
 A powerful real-time web analytics plugin for Wordpress.
-Visit the [official site](http://slimstat.duechiacchiere.it) for more information.
+Visit the [official site](http://slimstat.getused.to.it/) for more information.

-**Please note: WP SlimStat Dashboard Widgets is not part of this package anymore.
-If you notice a `fatal error` or a warning message related to that plugin, upon upgrading to version 3.0, please [reinstall it](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets/) from the repository!**

 = Main Features =
 * Real-time web analytics reports
-* Compatible with W3 Total Cache and friends
+* Compatible with W3 Total Cache, WP SuperCache and friends
 * Modern, easy to use and customizable interface (yep, you can move boxes around and hide the ones you don't need)
-* Complies with European Privacy Laws (IP Anonymizer)
-* The most accurate ip geolocation, browser and platform detection ever seen (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://tempdownloads.browserscap.com/))
+* The most accurate IP geolocation, browser and platform detection ever seen (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://tempdownloads.browserscap.com/))
-* Comb through your data with advanced filters (IP addresses, browsers, search terms, users and much more)
-* View and admin access can be restricted to specific users
+* Advanced filtering
-* Pan-and-zoom JavaScript World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).
+* World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).

 = What are people saying about WP SlimStat? =
 * One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)
 * Thanks you for such an excellent plugin.
 I am using it to kick Jetpack out of all the wordpress installations that I manage for myself and others - [robertwagnervt](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
 * I like SlimStat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
-* With JetPack, my page views are between zero or 20 on the average [..]
-With WP SlimStat I saw page views went up to an average of 200 per day for five days now and unique visitors are on the rise as well - [h2ofilters](http://wordpress.org/support/topic/plugin-wp-slimstat-why-does-is-data-different-from-jetpack-or-wpstats#post-2831769)
 * Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own

-= Available analytics =
-* Right Now: a detailed view of the most recent activity on your site (Username, Public IP, Private IP, Browser, Referring URL, Visit Session, Resources accessed, and much more)
-* Overview: Daily/Hourly Pageviews (chart), Currently Connected, Spy View, Recent Known Visitors, Traffic Sources Overview, Recent Search Terms, Popular Posts, Recent Countries, Recent/Top Languages
-* Visitors: Daily/Hourly Human Visits, Visit Duration, Bots, Top User Agents, Top Operating Systems, Top IP Addresses, Top Screen Resolutions, Colordepths, Browser Plugins (Flash, Acrobat, etc), Top Countries
-* Content: Daily/Hourly Average Pageviews per visit, Outbound Links, Recent Events, Recent URLs, Recent Bounce Pages, Recent Feeds, Recent 404 URLs, Recent Internal Searches, Top Categories
-* Traffic Sources: Daily/Hourly Traffic Sources, Top Search Terms, Top Traffic Sources, Top Search Engines, Top Sites, Correlation between search terms and pages, Unique Referrers
-* World Map: pan and zoom to get detailed visual information about your visitors
-* Custom Reports: bring your own report!

 = Requirements =
 * Wordpress 3.1 or higher (it may not work on large multisite environments; some users have reported problems in accessing the configuration page under Wordpress 3.3.x or earlier)